NOTE: This is a guest post by Anna Maria Kambourakis of Unraveling Wine.

 Grgrich was born in Croatia and went to school for winemaking at the University of Zagreb.
 In 1996, after all his success and acclaim in California, Grgrich together with his daughter Violet and nephew, Ivo, founded Grgić Vina.
 It was important to Grgich to focus on the local white grape Pošip and local red grape Pavlac Mali.

-Grgrich was convinced the Californian grape, Zinfandel, must be related to Pavlac Mali.
+Grgrich was convinced that the Californian grape, Zinfandel, must be related to Pavlac Mali.
 Of course, he was right.
 Zinfandel is the parent grape to Pavlac Mali.
 The winery is perched on a peninsula with a 270-degree breathtaking view of the Adriatic Sea.

 In their tasting room, they offer both of their wines plus a selection of wines from their sister winery in Napa.
 The winery is only a ten-minute walk from the port if you’re arriving at Pelješac by boat.
 Wine tasting starts at 50 kn, check more info at their website.